CenterForCollectiveLearning/opencracia/README.md

 ### Proposals

-Teams involved in the deployment of an instance should prepare a CSV file with a set of proposals to ask users.
-Each column represents the proposals in a different language.
+Teams involved in the deployment of an instance should prepare a CSV file with a set of alternatives to ask users.
+Each column represents the alternatives in a different language.
 Also, the file must including an `id` column.

 For example, you want to deploy a platform in English, Spanish and Portuguese, and asking 3 propositions, the parameter should be `"languages": ["en", "es", "pt"]`, and the CSV file should look like: